-The MAX receives calls on phone numbers assigned to its T1 or E1 and (if applicable) Net BRI channels.
-In the MAX configuration, each phone number has a limit of 24 characters, which can include the following: 1234567890()[]!z-#|.
+The MAX receives calls on phone numbers assigned to its Net BRI channels.
+In the MAX configuration, each phone number has a limit of 24 characters, which can include the following: 1234567890()[]!z-\#|.
 To assign the phone numbers you must understand add-on numbers, hunt-groups, and Service Profile Identifiers (SPIDs).